bgarcial/elastic-cloud-aks/README.md

 directory are located all files belong to the terraform workflow.

 - There is [a pipeline](https://dev.azure.com/bgarcial/elastic-cloud-aks/_build/results?buildId=160&view=results)
-  that is used to maanage changes on the terraform workflow.
+  that is used to manage changes on the terraform workflow.
 It is supported by the [elastic-cloud-aks/azure-pipelines.yml](https://github.com/bgarcial/elastic-cloud-aks/blob/staging/azure-pipelines.yml) file.
 Every time a change takes place over that file or over terraform files under `elastic-cloud-aks/terraform` directory this pipeline will be triggered.
 Basically it manages the `terraform | init | validate | format. | plan | apply`